Spatiotemporal stability of periodic travelling waves in a heteroclinic-cycle model: Stability analysis of periodic travelling waves

-There are two common types of instabilities that can occur for the essential spectrum of periodic TWs.
-Eckhaus instability \cite{Eckhaus} (also known as sideband instability) occurs when the curvature of the spectrum changes sign at the origin ($\lambda=0$); this is the only type of instability that we find in system \cref{eq:MeanField}.
-Hopf instability occurs when the spectrum crosses the imaginary axis away from the origin; we do not observe this in system \cref{eq:MeanField}.
-Figure~\ref{fig:EckMech} shows the Eckhaus-type instability for periodic TWs in \cref{eq:MeanField} with $\sigma=3.2$ and $\zeta=1$.
-Here, we allow the wavelength $L$, and consequently the wavespeed $\gamma$, to vary.
-Panels~(a), (b), and (c) show the spectra before ($L=40, \gamma \approx 1.90633$), approximately at ($L \approx 29.995, \gamma \approx 1.83521$), and after the Eckhaus bifurcation ($ L=20, \gamma \approx 1.69505$), respectively.
-Observe that, apart from the origin, the spectrum shown in panel~(a) lies entirely in the left half of the complex plane.
-Hence, the corresponding periodic TW is linearly stable.
-Panel~(b) illustrates the moment of the Eckhaus instability when the curvature of the spectrum becomes zero.
-Panel (c) shows how the spectrum for $L=20$ extends to the right half of the complex plane; the corresponding periodic TW is now unstable.
+There are two common types of instabilities that can occur for the essential spectrum of periodic TWs~\cite{rademacher2007computing}.
+The Eckhaus instability~\cite{Eckhaus} illustrated in \cref{fig:EckMech} is also known as sideband instability and occurs when the curvature of the spectrum changes sign at the origin ($\lambda = 0$); this is the only type of instability that we find in system~\cref{eq:MeanField}.
+Hopf instability occurs when a pair of complex eigenvalues on the spectrum crosses the imaginary axis away from the origin; our numerical explorations did not indicate the existence of a Hopf instability for the periodic TWs in system~\cref{eq:MeanField}.